mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     **Deploy**: Restore 4❤️ to your General.

 name:     Feralu
-text:     Friendly minions from any tribe have +1⚔️/+1❤️.
+text:     Allied minions from any tribe have +1⚔️/+1❤️.
           **Ability** 2: Put 2 copies of a nearby tribal minion into your hand.

 name:     Fire Spitter
 text:     **Ranged** (2)

 name:     Fizzling Mystic
-text:     **Deploy**: Deal 2 damage to an enemy OR restore 2❤️ to a friendly minion or General.
+text:     **Deploy**: Deal 2 damage to an enemy OR restore 2❤️ to an ally.

 name:     Frostbone Naga
 text:     **Deploy**: Deal 2 damage to everything around it.